Rafiu123/alx-software-engineering-/README.md

 # alx-software-engineering-
-Information is the key technology is life
+Information is the key technology is life IT to the world